revaturelabs/interviewquestions/Python/Python-Datatypes/String.md

 <details><summary> <b>Explanation</b> </summary>

-> In above program first we used `len()` function to find the size of the string.
-Then we want to find the odd position in string for that we used if statements inside the for loop.
+> In the above program, we initially used `len()` function to find the size of the string.
+Then, we want to find the odd position in string and we used `if` statements inside the `for` loop.
-> If the position/index is not equal to 0 , those characters are stored into the single variable and then it will printing the values.
+> If the position/index is not equal to 0 , those characters are stored into the single variable and then it will print the values.

 </details>
 </details>